IzabelaWodarska/Portfolio/README.md

 # Portfolio

 <h2>About me</h2>
 My name is Izabela Wódarska.
-I'm in my last year of engineering studies and few months ago I have started to interest of software testing so I devoted my Diploma Thesis about Software Testing Process.
+I'm in my last year of engineering studies and few months ago I have started to interest in software testing so I devoted my Diploma Thesis about Software Testing Process, so I've learned a lot.
 I develop my skills through literature, ISTQB syllabus, free online tasks, webinars, social media groups and mentoring.
-I am very committed and i'm willing to develop my skills in this field.
+Currently, I am building my portfolio and actively preparing for the profession by participating in a polish crowdtesting project.
+I am very committed and willing to develop my skills in this field.

 <h2>Tools</h2>
 <ul>